DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 * ***Sentinel of the Veil.*** As a reaction when another creature she can see within 30 feet suffers a critical hit, Lady Wachter can turn that hit into a normal hit.

 ***The Gallows Speaker.*** Throughout the fight, the gallows speaker taunts Lady Wachter, rhapsodizing at length about the agonies that it will visit upon her and her family.
 However, it never attacks either Lady Wachter, Stella, or Victor, preferring to focus its attention upon the players who have defied it.

-In its first phase, the **Speaker of the Gallows**, the gallows speaker never retreats, nor does it reposition except to pursue its current target.
+In its first phase, the **Speaker of the Gallows**, the gallows speaker never retreats, nor does it reposition except to pursue a target.

 In its second phase, the **Ba'al Verzi Avenger**, the gallows speaker becomes mobile, attempting to grapple the toughest-looking target with its **grasp of the grave*** feature and dragging them into the upper floors of the house, while using its **wail of the forsaken*** whenever it recharges and its ***Ba'al Verzi daggers*** to attack from range.